NullPounce/pounce-keys/README.md

 project was originally built in a AIDE (mobile app dev) using an old 2.2 Gradle build on max API 21 (things are just thrown everywhere right now, I'll clean it up if there's any company, enjoy :)

-this version was built in android studio electric eel 2022.1.1 with Gradle updated to 7.6 and API all the way up to 33 (android 13)
+this version was built in android studio electric eel 2022.1.1 with Gradle updated to 7.6 and API all the way up to 33 (android 13) you can use any listener just thought the theme was cool.

 # STEALTH